znachor/liftweb/framework/lift-base/lift-json/README.md

 It does not support:

 * Java serialization (classes marked with @serializable annotation etc.)
-* Maps, Sets or other collection types, just Lists and Options for now
+* Sets or other collection types, just List, Map and Option for now

 Serializing polymorphic Lists
 -----------------------------